 Worksheets for Children

 There are several tools that can be utilized to help children understand their emotions.
 With the release of Pixar’s animated movie, Inside Out, which focuses on the emotions we feel within us, there are many materials available to start such conversations with younger kids.

-These tools include worksheets like board games, a memory journal, and ideas for kids to draw and share their feelings with parents, teachers, and other caregivers.
-(Mehlomakulu, 2015).
+These tools include worksheets like board games, a memory journal, and ideas for kids to draw and share their feelings with parents, teachers, and other caregivers (Mehlomakulu, 2015).
 You will find a wealth of these tools in our article Is Emotional Intelligence Relevant for Kids?

 An Animated Video about Emotions